coolapso/hugo-theme-terminalcv/README.md

 # General Information

-An easy to setup and (almost) fully customizable command line style CV theme
+An easy to setup and (almost) fully hackable command line style CV theme with blogging capabilities

 Live example at: <https://coolapso.sh>

 # Features

+* Blogging:
+  * Support for images
+  * Supoort for [hugo shortcodes](https://gohugo.io/content-management/shortcodes/) (not fully tested, but should work!)
 * Custom Greeting
   * Multi line text is respected
 * Customizable prompt